okohll/abdocs/content/docs/integrations/push-example-zapier.md

 When you press Continue, you’ll be asked to sign into Twilio (in this example).
 Do that as prompted, then you’ll be able to set the options below.
 The important ones are

 * **From Number**: just select, this will automatically show any phone numbers you’ve set up in Twilio
-* **To Number**: here, click the selector on the right and select the phone number field from agileBase.
-By this stage, Zapier, knows which fields are in agileBase
+* **To Number**: here, click the selector on the right and select the phone number field from Agilebase.
+By this stage, Zapier, knows which fields are in Agilebase
-* **Message**: similarly, click the selctor and choose the message field from agileBase
+* **Message**: similarly, click the selctor and choose the message field from Agilebase

 ![Zapier send SMS](/zapier-send-sms.png)